lakshaypunia/login-form/readme.md

-# 📌 Full-Stack Application Setup
+# 📌 Full-Stack login-form Setup

-Welcome to the **Full-Stack Application**!
+Welcome to the **Full-Stack login-form Application**!
 This project is built using **TypeScript** for both the frontend and backend.
 Follow the steps below to set up and run the project on your local machine. 🚀

 ---